aceeric/d2iq-poc/04-configure-bootstrap-vm.md

 ## Install Docker

-On complettion, the snippet below will log you out of the bootstrap VM in order that the docker permissions can take effect.
+On completion, the snippet below will log you out of the bootstrap VM in order that the docker permissions can take effect.
 So after this step, log back in to the bootstrap VM:
 ```
 sudo yum install -y yum-utils
 sudo yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo